Safeguarding and Child Protection Policy

 The EACA actively welcomes children and young people into audiences and to take part in choral performances, and from time to time runs specific projects aimed at widening participation of children and young people in singing and music making.

 Concerts take place in public buildings.
 Where children/young people under the age of 16 take part in an event, they do so under the supervision of a parent/carer or DBS-checked staff from their schools and this is a condition of their participation.
-Young people aged 16-17 may participate in an event without the supervision of parent or carer as long as EACA has written consent from a parent or carer.
-Children/young people who attend any EACA event as a member of the audience remain the responsibility of their parent or carer throughout.
+The EACA welcomes young people aged 16-18 to take part in EACA events and to join EACA as student members.
+Young people under 18 years of age are able to participate in rehearsals without the supervision of a parent or carer as long as EACA has written consent from a parent or carer.

 3. COMMITMENT TO SAFEGUARDING